The Burrell Collection Top 30 Highlights

 Chasse or reliquary casket

-early 13th century, circa 1200-1210
+early 13th century, about 1200-1210

 This casket commemorates the death of St Thomas Becket.
 One of medieval Europe’s most important saints, Becket’s fame spread throughout Europe, and his shrine at Canterbury, Kent, became a major pilgrimage destination.